aishwaryatambe1112/Real-time-biscuit-quality-inspection-system-with-YOLOv8/README.md

 Send annotated frame to browser via SocketIO
 ```

 ---

 ## 🤝 Contributing

-This is a final year B.Tech OpenCV project.
+This is a final year B.Tech project.
 Contributions, suggestions, and improvements are welcome.

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/your-feature`